Ramesh-X/git-github.com-Ramesh-X-msc-research-methodology/README.md

 ## Available Steps
 - `1_create_dataset`: Creates the initial dataset.
 - `2_query_generation`: Generates queries based on the dataset.
-- `3_e1_baseline`: Runs the E1 Baseline experiment (LLM answers without RAG), used to generate baseline results for Phase 2.
-- `4_e2_to_e4`: Implements E2 to E4 experiments using a RAG pipeline with components for embeddings, knowledge base loading, vector storage, reranking, and output validation.
+- `3_e1_to_e4`: Implements E1 to E4 experiments using a RAG pipeline with components for embeddings, knowledge base loading, vector storage, reranking, and output validation.
 - *(Future steps will follow the same structure)*

 ## Important Notes